US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 Advancing issues outnumbered declining ones on the NYSE by 2,079 to 1,005, for a 2.07-to-1 ratio on the upside; on the Nasdaq, 1,961 issues rose and 899 fell for a 2.18-to-1 ratio favoring advancers.

 The S&P 500 posted one new 52-week high and 115 new lows; the Nasdaq recorded six new highs and 439 new lows.
-(Editing by Nick Zieminski, James Dalgleish and Chris Reese)
+(Editing by Nick Zieminski and James Dalgleish)

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)